aantron/ocaml.org/data/planet/ambassadortothecomputers/logic-programming-in-scala-part-1.md

 source:
 ---

 <p>I got a new job where I am hacking some Scala.
-I thought I would learn something by translating some functional code into Scala, and a friend had recently pointed me to Kiselyov et al.&rsquo;s <a href="http://okmij.org/ftp/Computation/LogicT.pdf">Backtracking, Interleaving, and Terminating Monad Transformers</a>, which provides a foundation for Prolog-style logic programming.
+I thought I would learn something by translating some functional code into Scala, and a friend had recently pointed me to Kiselyov et al.’s <a href="http://okmij.org/ftp/Computation/LogicT.pdf">Backtracking, Interleaving, and Terminating Monad Transformers</a>, which provides a foundation for Prolog-style logic programming.
 Of course, a good translation should use the local idiom.
 So in this post (and the next) I want to explore an embedded domain-specific language for logic programming in Scala.</p>
 <b>A search problem</b>
 <p>Here is a problem I sometimes give in interviews:</p>

 <blockquote>
 <p>Four people need to cross a rickety bridge, which can hold only two people at a time.
-It&rsquo;s a moonless night, so they need a light to cross; they have one flashlight with a battery which lasts 60 minutes.
+It’s a moonless night, so they need a light to cross; they have one flashlight with a battery which lasts 60 minutes.
 Each person crosses the bridge at a different speed: Alice takes 5 minutes, Bob takes 10, Candace takes 20 minutes, and Dave 25.
 How do they get across?</p>
 </blockquote>

-<p>I&rsquo;m not interested in the answer&mdash;I&rsquo;m interviewing programmers, not law school applicants&mdash;but rather in how to write a program to find the answer.</p>
+<p>I’m not interested in the answer—I’m interviewing programmers, not law school applicants—but rather in how to write a program to find the answer.</p>

 <p>The basic shape of the solution is to represent the state of the world (where are the people, where is the flashlight, how much battery is left), write a function to compute from any particular state the set of possible next states, then search for an answer (a path from the start state to the final state) in the tree formed by applying the next state function transitively to the start state. (<a href="http://web.engr.oregonstate.edu/~erwig/papers/Zurg_JFP04.pdf">Here is a paper</a> describing solutions in Prolog and Haskell.)</p>